Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 These are especially effective when a swarm of flying enemies spawn.
 If your aim is good, you can hit one of the fliers near the center to freeze the entire pack.
 Then watch them instantly plummet to their deaths.

-Just note that you’re limited to carrying four at a time, and that the grenade can bounce off surfaces without detonating.
+Just note that you’re limited to carrying four at a time, and that the grenade can bounce off surfaces without detonating immediately.
 Also note that fire will pretty much instantly un-thaw any frozen enemy.

 3. Pheromone Canister